Photo by https://deankalyan.com/ Copyright, ISAPP 2020

-Fermented foods are defined as “foods or beverages made via controlled microbial growth and enzymatic conversions of major and minor food components.”
-Through history, fermentation has served as a way to preserve and process foods and change their nutritional profiles—but not least, to give them desirable organoleptic properties.
+Fermented foods are defined as “foods made through desired microbial growth and enzymatic conversions of food components”.
+Throughout human history, fermentation has served as a way to preserve and transform foods, creating more stable and diverse foods with unique organoleptic, textural and functional properties.

 Not all fermented foods contain live cultures.
 Many food products undergo further processing after fermentation: pasteurization, smoking, baking, or filtering.
-All of these processes kill or remove the live microorganisms.
-Examples of foods that undergo fermentation but do not contain live microorganisms at the time of consumption are soy sauces, most beers and wines, sourdough bread, and chocolate.
+All of these processes can kill or remove the live microorganisms.
+Examples of foods that undergo fermentation but do not contain live microorganisms at the time of consumption include soy sauces, most beers and wines, bread, and chocolate.

-There is a growing acknowledgment that fermented foods have potential nutritional and functional benefits.
-The literature suggests transforming the original food substrates through fermentation leads to the formation of bioactive or bioavailable end-products.
-This can increase the concentrations of vitamins or bioactive compounds available to the host, and also may remove or reduce toxins in these foods.
-While studies are limited, data suggest that consumption of fermented foods may be linked to better health.
-Some large cohort studies found strong associations between weight maintenance and the consumption of fermented dairy products.
+There is a growing acknowledgment that fermented foods have potential nutritional and other health benefits.
+The literature suggests transforming original food substrates through fermentation leads to the formation or increase of bioavailable end-products such as vitamins.
+Fermentation may also remove or reduce food toxins.
+Meanwhile, the microorganisms themselves (whether live or dead) can have an impact on the microbiota and immune system.
+While studies are limited, and more randomized, controlled trials are needed, current data suggest that consumption of fermented foods may be linked to better health.
+Some large cohort studies have found strong associations between weight maintenance and the consumption of fermented dairy products.
 Other long-term prospective studies showed reductions in the risk of cardiovascular disease, type 2 diabetes, and overall mortality with frequent yogurt intake.
-More randomized, controlled trials are needed to confirm and measure the effects of fermented foods—and the live microorganisms some of them contain—on health.

 This ISAPP educational video covers fermented foods and how they may affect health.